aarneranta/chalmers-advanced-python/labs/lab3/README.md

 So now we want to create a baseline functionality that actually shows the shortest path.
 The following things are needed:

-- a "utility" function that actually calculates the shortest path (from your Lab 2)
+- a "utility" function that actually calculates the shortest path (from Lab 2)
 - an extended `find_route()` function in `tram/views.py` (to be copied from `files/`)
 - a template that shows the route that is found (already copied from `files/`)